-Whether you’ve just landed in New York or are planning a treat-yo’self staycation, the sexily sleek Hotel On Rivington invites you to soak up all the relaxing indulgence you can handle.
-Each of their 108 spacious, recently renovated guestrooms include floor-to-ceiling glass windows that pour light into the luxury space—so while the hotel is situated in the heart of the trendy Lower East Side, there’s a 96.4% chance you’ll opt to take in the never-ending skyline views from your Japanese-style soaking tub instead (and yes, there’s room for two in there).
-To help you further achieve that “ahhh” sense of calm, Hotel on Rivington’s Bath Ritual Package comes with a complimentary bottle of wine, bath fizzies, exfoliating loofah, and soy candle.
+Whether you’ve just landed in New York or are planning a treat-yo’self staycation, (which you totally deserve, btw), the sleek Hotel On Rivington invites you to soak up as much relaxing indulgence as you can handle.
+Each of their 108 spacious guestrooms include floor-to-ceiling glass windows that pour light into the luxury space—so while the hotel is situated in the heart of the trendy Lower East Side, there’s a 96.4% chance you’ll opt to take in the never-ending skyline views from your Japanese-style soaking tub instead (and yes, there’s room for two in there, ooh la la).
 Cheers to that.

 Everyone remembers their first time being turned on by an old warehouse.
-The Wythe Hotel in Williamsburg, which was initially built in 1901 as an old cooperage, has been preserved and transformed into a stylish 70-room hotel situated on the waterfront.
-This Brooklyn property's understated yet alluring charm emanates literally from its own woodwork—the large rooms boast exposed brick, high pine ceilings, and beds custom crafted from the building’s reclaimed wood.
-The feel is unique, candid, and historic (history is sexy!), with a touch of the trendy.
-The Ides, their bustling rooftop bar, is known for its delectable (albeit pricy) cocktails, impressive views of the Manhattan skyline, and groups of hipsters waiting to be granted entry—so enjoy both a Sixth Floor Sling (a mere $18) and the short elevator ride home.
+Don’t you?
+The four-star Wythe Hotel in Williamsburg was initially built in 1901 as an old cooperage, but it has been preserved and transformed into a stylish 70-room hotel situated on the waterfront.
+This Brooklyn property’s understated yet alluring charm emanates literally from its own woodwork—the large rooms boast exposed brick, high pine ceilings, and beds custom-crafted from the building’s reclaimed wood.
+The feel is unique, candid, and historic (yes, history is sexy).
+Lemon’s, their bright and bustling rooftop bar, is known for its delectable (albeit pricy) cocktails, impressive views of the Manhattan skyline, and groups of hipsters waiting to be granted entry—so enjoy both a Lemon’s squeeze (a mere $16) and the short elevator ride home.

 What do you get when you interlace Parisian chic and New York vigor?
 Sexiest.
 Night.
 Ever.
 The NoMad, a grand hotel set in a century-old Beaux-Arts building just north of Madison Square Park, is what we call a “fresh classic.”
 It’s sodden with history, while the interior has been fully restored by French designer Jacques Garcia.
 His own Paris flat inspired the timeless, residential-feeling décor, so you’ll truly feel right at home amongst the rich mahogany furniture, custom-selected rugs, and curated artwork unique to each of the 168 rooms.
 For a social yet oo-la-la experience beneath the sky-high ceilings, share intimate conversation by The NoMad’s cozy fireplace (it was imported from a French chateau), or sip a Hot Buttered Rum (Diplomático Reserva Exclusiva rum, compound butter, and seasonal spices) in the two-level library—a favored locale for evening imbibing amidst locals.